By Rob Bertke, senior VP of research and development, Sage Payment Solutions

 According to a March 13 report from the US Department of Commerce, retail sales increased 1.1 percent in February, to $421.4 billion, marking the biggest surge in the retail space since last September.
 Elevated sales numbers mean additional credit card transactions and, as a result, an increased risk for fraud.

-from Javelin Strategy & Research found that credit card fraud has increased an alarming 87 percent since 2010 and accounted for a cumulative total loss of approximately $6 billion.
+A recent report from Javelin Strategy & Research found that credit card fraud has increased an alarming 87 percent since 2010 and accounted for a cumulative total loss of approximately $6 billion.
 Despite mounting evidence of this growing epidemic, loss as a result of credit card fraud has remained the proverbial elephant in the room for many businesses.

 Organizations need to increase their awareness of this growing threat and the rather simple steps they can take to prepare themselves.
 Here are five tips for businesses of all sizes to keep in mind as they navigate through the economic climate in 2013 and beyond: